Fossil Hunting Parks in Ohio

 Oakes Quarry Park

 located northeast of Dayton, this park was originally used to quarry limestone by a local cement company, the park includes foot and bridal trails that showcase exposed limestone fossils.
-It seems this park might be best to SPOT fossils in the stone, but likely not collection.
+It seems this park might be best to SPOT fossils in the stone, but likely not for collection.

 Oakes Quarry Webpage